310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Hajime %}
 Huh…?
-Um… I-It isn’t that I don’t want to…
+Um…?
+I-It isn’t that I don’t want to…
 {% endbubble %}

 {% bubble Midori %}
-Heeey, Morisawa-senpai~?
+Heeey, Morisawa-senpai…?

-Come on out from under your blankets\~ You’re being rude to the movie makers by missing out on the climax, you know\~? ♪
+Come on out from under your blankets\~ You’re being rude to the movie makers by missing out on the climax, y'know\~? ♪
 {% endbubble %}

 {% bubble Chiaki mgn %}